How to Apply

 We admit students to the M.A. program for the fall semester.

-Applications are due February 1.
+Applications are due February 3 for Fall 2025.
 Only in exceptional circumstances will we consider applications submitted after the deadline.

 Minimum admissions requirement: Bachelor's degree from an accredited institution.
 We don't require the GRE or a minimum GPA.